odpi/egeria/open-metadata-implementation/user-interfaces/presentation-server/README.md

 See the [Egeria Planning guide](https://github.com/odpi/egeria/tree/master/open-metadata-publication/website/planning-guide) to familiarise yourself with the types of [Egeria OMAG Servers](../../admin-services/docs/concepts/omag-server.md); Presentation Server is one of those servers.

+There are 2 types of capabilities exposed in the Presentation Server.
+- Integration Server capabilities
+- Governance Solution capabilities

+### Integration Server capabilities

+- Type Explorer: allowing the use to explore the Egeria open types
+- Repository Explorer: allowing the user to explore Egeria instances
+- Server author: allowing the user to configure a server.
+This is work in progress.
+- Dino: allowing a user to see and work with Egeria platforms and servers operationally.

+### Governance Solution capabilities
+- Glossary Author: allowing a Glossary author use to create, update and delete Glossary content.

 ## Setting up the downstream servers
  To run the Presentation server, you need to have correctly [configured](../../admin-services/docs/user/configuring-an-omag-server.md) and be [operating](../../admin-services/docs/user/operating-omag-server.md) the downstream servers.